 I moved down the beach toward the inlet as the sun disappeared.
 Twilight fell quickly to darkness in the ebbing tide.
 Another fisherman was casting small pencil poppers into the darkness and caught fish on every cast, laughing and whooping with every hookset.

-The birds had flown home or sat quietly offshore with bellies full of peanut bunker, but the bass continued swirling in big schools.
+The birds had flown home or sat quietly offshore with bellies full of baitfish, but the bass continued swirling in big schools.
 I heard their tailslaps when the surf subsided.
 I peered through the darkness for a long time, catching glimpses of silver flanks and big tails in the moonlight.
-Every once in a while, the bass would push the peanuts right up against the eel grass bed I was standing in and I couldn’t help but make roll casts a few feet in front of me and watch the schoolies blow up on it.
+Every once in a while, the bass would push the peanuts right up against the eel grass bed I was standing in and I couldn’t help but make a roll cast a few feet in front of me and watch the schoolies attack it.
 The night was warm, the breeze light and the tide ebbing.
-I wished it never had to end.
+A thought crossed my mind that often does in the late fall: I wish this never had to end.

-The sounds of stripers began to subside.
-I made a cast with the same beat up crease fly.
+As the sounds of stripers began to subside, I made a cast with the same beat up crease fly.
 I let it float on top of the water and made one long strip.
-A bass erupted behind it and fly line shot from my hand and off the eel grass falling neatly onto the reel.
+A bass erupted behind it and fly line shot from my hand.
 The fish made one long run and held deep.
 I tried working back with the rod but the fish held fast.

 I eventually gained some line and worked the fish back, but just as I did, the fish shot parallel to the beach toward the inlet, bringing the reel down to the backing.
 I moved down the beach in the darkness, following the fish slowly, watching it’s moves, trying to get into position for an endgame.
 Eventually, I turned the fish.
 I saw her big tail in the moonlight just past the bubble weed, where she stuck.
 I waded out, boots filling with saltwater.
 But just as I reached down to lip her, she shot off again.
-The knot between fly line and leader caught on the bubble weed and I heard the ping of flourocarbon breaking.
+The knot between fly line and leader caught on the bubble weed a the line went slack.
 She disappeared into the darkness as fast as she arrived.

 “That was a good one, wasn’t it?” came a voice in the darkness underneath a headlamp, much closer than I thought he was.

-I stay out long past when I said I’d be home, and long past when the last inkling of striper life on the beach had subsided, just casting for the sake of casting, feeling the wind of the fly line as it brushed by my ears.
+I stay out long past when I said I’d be home, and long past when the last inkling of striper life on the beach had subsided.
+I continued to cast for the sake of casting, feeling the wind of the fly line as it brushed by my ears.
 It was a warm night in October.
 I didn’t mind wet feet.